 where the Order of Service

-including the address given by Rev. Darren a'Court
+including the address given by Fr Darren A'Court

 will be posted later.